check-spelling/securedrop-docs/docs/backup_and_restore.rst

           to actually be deleted.
 SecureDrop uses ``shred`` to securely erase files, which takes significantly more time than normal file deletion.
-You can monitor the progress of queued deletion jobs by logging in to the *Application Server* over SSH and running::
+You can monitor the progress of queued deletion jobs by logging into the *Application Server* over SSH and running::

             sudo journalctl -u securedrop_rqworker